 ¾ block firm tofu, drained and sliced into 4 pieces

 ¼ cup almond meal (optional, but adds nice nutty flavor and enhances color)

 salt and pepper

 1 tsp lime juice

 - Prep the salsa so the flavors have time to combine.
 Toss everything with the chili paste and lime juice until well combined.
 Taste.
 If you need to adjust the seasoning, do it.
-Add a bit of honey, maple syrup or agave if you need a bit of sweet to cut the heat.
+Add a bit of maple syrup or liquid stevia if you need a bit of sweet to cut the heat.